 Garrett is also a partner in Hailstone Vineyards – a label that as of the time of this review focuses on two wines – a Russian River Chardonnay from neighboring Sonoma County and a Napa Cabernet Sauvignon.

-For more information visit: www.gwinecellars.com
+For more information or to join their wine club featuring quarterly shipments, visit: www.gwinecellars.com